-This New Year’s Instant Pot kielbasa and sauerkraut dish with pork is an easy meal that you can make in the slow cooker too.
-A traditional meal to start your New Year and it’s low carb!
+This New Year’s pork and sauerkraut with kielbasa dish is an easy meal that you can make in the Instant Pot, slow cooker or on the stove top.
+A traditional meal to bring good luck in the New Year.
+It uses simple ingredients and it’s low carb!
 Each serving of this kielbasa recipe has only 4.6g net carbs or 2.4g for the low carb version.
 And you only need 4 ingredients!

-Do you eat pork or kielbasa and sauerkraut on New Year’s Day?
-We always have since I was little and even my husband was raised this way.
-As a kid I wasn’t much of a fan of sauerkraut but I really love it with pork and kielbasa as an adult.
+Do you eat delicious pork or kielbasa and sauerkraut on New Year’s Day to bring good luck?
+We always have since I was little and even my husband was raised with this tradition.
+As a kid I wasn’t much of a fan of sauerkraut but I really love it now as an adult, especially the taste combination with pork and kielbasa.

-We eat this super easy kielbasa and sauerkraut dish many times in the winter as it’s a family favorite on busy weeknights.
-We keep it really simple with 4 basic ingredients.
-The savory flavors of tangy sauerkraut go great with garlicky bite of kielbasa.
-Recently I decided to try this dish in the Instant Pot to save on cooking time.
+We eat this kielbasa, pork and sauerkraut dinner many times in the winter as it’s a family favorite meal on busy weeknights.
+We keep it really simple as the savory flavors of tangy kraut go great with garlic bite of kielbasa (or sometimes called Polish sausage) and meaty pork.

 Why is pork and sauerkraut a New Year’s tradition?